papaben/battlescars/Databases.md

 If you're lucky, your client SDK code addresses this for you; but if you're not so lucky, then your best bet is to close and reestablish the connection automatically at relevant stages of your code or script.

+## Applying changes (migrations)

+> Use reliable internet

+When you will be applying any change that modifies state, ensure that your connection will not be interrupted.

+1. Your internet works
+2. Your power will not die

+If possible, use transactions to protect you from severed connections.
+This may not be a silver bullet since once a command starts on the remote server it won't necessarily terminate if your connection drops.